How to use Weave with PII data

 print(f"Redacted text:\n\t{anonymized_text}")

-Method 3: Anonymization with Replacement using Fakr and Presidio
+Method 3: Anonymize with replacement using Faker and Presidio

-Instead of redacting text, we can anonymize it by swapping PII (like names and phone numbers) with fake data generated using the Faker Python library.
-For example:
+Instead of redacting text, you can anonymize it by using MS Presidio to swap PII like names and phone numbers with fake data generated using the Faker Python library.
+For example, suppose you have the following data:

 "My name is Raphael and I like to fish.
 My phone number is 212-555-5555"